jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 ## Footnotes

 1. That talk bundled a few different concepts together when deeming the many-packages approach an anti-pattern, so it's hard to say how much the one-struct-per-package part alone is actually frowned upon.
-But I'm fairly confident the community does indeed frown upon trying to break up packages into heaps of subpackages for the sake of restricting privacy scopes.
-And even if that were not the case, the fact you need to go and create separate packages is burdensome.
+But I'm fairly confident the community does indeed frown upon trying to break up packages into heaps of tiny subpackages for the sake of restricting privacy scopes.
+And even if that were not the case, the fact you need to go and create separate directories to do it is burdensome.